 As of Kafka <= 0.10.1.x, this is the only type of stream/table join.
 Its semantics imply that an incoming event in a stream can be joined against a table.
 The output of this operation is another stream (and not a table!).
 The output of the stream is highly timing dependent – the example with the views and clicks does not really work well as you’d probably not use a stream-table join for this – a click in adserving usually arrives well after the view.
 But in any case, please consider this contrieved example:

-We’re simulating the output of an incoming stream joined against a table of clicks that contains events 0, 2, 4, 5 and 6.1.
-Each incoming stream event is joined against that table and the result either contains both view and click or if there is no click only the view.
+We’re simulating the output of an incoming stream joined against a table of clicks that initially is populated with events 0, 2, 4 and 6.1.
+Each incoming stream event is joined against that table and the result either contains both view and click or only the view if there is no click to join against.
+Between views 5.1 and 5.2, click event 5 is registered.
+While view 5.1 could not be joined against a click, this update means that view 5.2 can be joined.
 There is no issue with duplication as the result is a stream and not a table.

 Partitioning and Parallelization